 When to use this guidance

-You can use this guidance when it’s been determined the subsequent children section 18B criteria of the Oranga Tamariki Act applies to a parent.
+You can use this guidance when it’s been determined the section 18B criteria of the Oranga Tamariki Act apply to a parent.
+Provisions also apply where a parent has a serious conviction relating to the death of a child.

-Determining whether the criteria apply is a decision that requires careful consideration.
+Determining whether the criteria apply is a decision that requires careful consideration and involvement of Oranga Tamariki legal advisors.

 When to complete a child and family assessment or investigation

-- has met the subsequent children section 18B criteria, and
+- has met the section 18B criteria of the subsequent child provisions, and

-- has or will have a tamariki aged 0 to 14 years in their care — even if te tamaiti turns 14 years partway through the process.
+- has or will have a tamaiti aged 0 to 14 years in their care — even if te tamaiti turns 14 years partway through the process.

 The requirement to assess doesn't apply to rangatahi aged 14 to 18 years.